IwonaGrad/GCD/README.txt

 This vector is used to subset the merged data (all_data).
 This vector is then used to extract the features names from the features files and then to correct the column names in the merged data (all_data file).

 Step 3.
-Activity data has assigned values 1:6, the activity names and corresponding IDs are taken from activity_labels.txt (activities) and substituted in the merged labels.
+Activity data has assigned values 1:6, the activity names and corresponding IDs are taken from activity_labels.txt (activities) and substituted in the merged labels (all_labels).

 Step 4.
 On the merged dataset, the column name for subject is corrected and the measurements data is merged with subjects and activity.
-The first 66 columns contain activity measurements that range from -1 to 1, the "subjects" column contains integers that range from 1 to 30 inclusive; the "activity" column contains 6 kinds of activity names.
+The first 79 columns contain activity measurements that range from -1 to 1, 80th column is the "subjects" column containing integers that range from 1 to 30, the 81st column is the "activity" column which contains 6 kinds of activity names.

 Step 5.
-Generation of a new dataset (mean.txt) with all the average measures for each measurement mean and std based on subject and activity type.
+Generation of a new dataset (mean_data) with all the average measures for each measurement mean and std based on subject and activity type.
 There are 30 unique subjects and 6 unique activities, which result in a 180 combinations of the two.
-For each combination, we calculate the mean of each measurement with the corresponding combination and we get a 180x68 data frame.
+For each combination we calculate the mean of each measurement and we get a 180x79 data frame.
+It is then exported as a txt file exported_data.

 Make sure the Run_analysis.R script and the data are in the current working directory.
 Use source("Run_analysis.R") to run the script in RStudio.

-The two output files are generated in the current working directory:
+The output files are generated in the current working directory:
-final_data: containing the columns of means and std of the various measurements, with corresponding subjects and activities, dim(10299x68)
+final_data: containing the columns of means and std of the various measurements, with corresponding subjects and activities
-mean_data: file with mean values of all the columns from the final_data file, the average of each variable for each activity and each subject, 6 activities in total and 30 subjects in total, gives 180 rows with all combinations for each of the 66 features: dim(180x68)
+mean_data: file with mean values of all the columns from the final_data file, the average of each variable for each activity and each subject, 6 activities in total and 30 subjects in total, gives 180 rows with all combinations for each of the 79 features: dim(180x79)
 The mean_data is exported as txt file - exported_data, you can inspect it by downloading it back to R